Launching a new membership site can feel a lot like the first day at a new school or job.

 But returning to content plans, creating a documented strategy keeps you on track when the million little hiccups of everyday life get in your way, and if you’re working with a small budget, stretches your dollar out further.

-After all, if you know in advance what kind of content you need to create, you can maximize on its usefulness by devising ways to repurpose it (aka, creating once and publishing everywhere).
+After all, if you know in advance what kind of content you need to create, you can maximize on its usefulness by devising ways to repurpose it (aka, creating once and publishing everywhere, as we covered in our previous article on giving away content for free).

 You can find some excellent, free content marketing plan templates on Curata to get you started, but the basic gist is this: